Discipline: Self-discipline

-Celebrate and reward daily accomplishments, even if one fails to live up to one's expectations.
-Each outcome provides an opportunity for learning and growth.

-There are two types of goals: active and passive.
-Passive goals are ideas, while active goals are concrete plans with specific measures and steps.
-This includes setting long-term objectives and planning daily tasks.
-Creating active goals provides direction and helps prevent distractions by outlining precisely what needs to be done.

 In religion

 Self-discipline is an important principle in several religious systems.
 For example, in Buddhist ethics as outlined in the Noble Eightfold Path, both Right View and Right Mindfulness have been described as a moral discipline.

 For some varieties of Christian ethics, virtues directed by the Beatitudes were preceded by ascetical theology and obedience-based discipline.
 This shift transformed the focus from the Gifts of the Holy Spirit to one of authority, which, though blessed, did not carry the same happiness as that derived from adherence and observances.
 During the Middle Ages, spirituality and morality were closely intertwined.
 The Beatitudes gained prominence as an organizational principle after Saint Augustine.
 However, Christian ethics as a form of discipline did not fully emerge until the Late Middle Ages.
 Alongside Lutheranism and the post-Enlightenment era, obedience-based discipline coexists.

 According to the Catechism of the Catholic Church, "[t]he object, the intention, and the circumstances make up the three 'sources' of the morality of human acts."
 The Holy Spirit is essential for comprehending "the eternal Word of the living God, [and] must... open (our) minds to understand the Scriptures."

 Self-discipline is how self-control is gained, and the way hope is maintained.